RACE TO ZERO DIALOGUES EVENT: ACTIONS FOR SYSTEMS TRANSFORMATION

 Earlier this year, the Global Alliance and Salzburg Global Seminar convened more than 300 changemakers, experts, and leaders from local to global levels in an online program on the climate emergency and the future of food.
 “The Salzburg Process” revealed many opportunities to galvanize collective action and highlighted the need for further dialogue and exploration around key issues.

 Join us on 17 November 2020, to be part of the continued conversation.
-The webinar will be delivered in English, supported by live translation in the five UN languages: Arabic, Chinese, French, Russian, Spanish.
+The webinar will be delivered in English, supported by live translation in the five UN languages: Arabic, Chinese, French, Russian, and Spanish.

 – Convene a diverse group of stakeholders to articulate their expectations of the UN Food Systems Summit 2021 and UNFCCC COP26, surfacing both hopes and concerns,